StuartLiv/CPSC210-project/README.md

 ## Phase One User Stories

-As a user, I want to add a type and amount of food I ate As a user, I want to add multiple unknown ingredients to the ingredient database As a user, I want to add a recipe to my frequent meal list As a user, I want to see summary statistics about my daily nutrition
+As a user, I want to add a meal to my meal history
+As a user, I want to add multiple unknown ingredients to the ingredient database As a user, I want to add a recipe to my recipe book
+As a user, I want to see summary statistics about my daily nutrition